On this page

 Employsure’s advice to these employers is to seek professional assistance beforehand.
 This is to ensure that a process is followed, one of procedural fairness in order to avoid discrimination or unfair dismissal claims.
 A person can be dismissed within reason if their weight is inhibiting their ability to work in a particular job.

 A case last November detailed a forklift driver who gained weight and as a result put himself in danger at work.
 His employer Parmala, worked with the forklift driver, with the help of an occupational therapist, to address a number of health problems and to get his weight under control.
-Due diligence was performed by the employer, which focused on supporting the employee so that he could perform his duties safety.
+Due diligence was performed by the employer, which focused on supporting the employee so that he could perform his duties safely.
 However, during the process the employee gained more weight and as a result his employment was terminated.

 If you are an employer who may be dealing with a similar situation and you need advice on how to follow the correct procedure, call Employsure on 1300 651 415.
 Employsure will be able to establish a procedure and guide you every step of the way to ensure you are following employment regulations under the Fair Work Act.